-- (1) Companies with business transactions. - (2) A company in which the Company directly or indirectly holds more than 50% of the voting shares. - (3) A company in which the Company holds, directly or indirectly, more than 50% of the voting shares of the account of the company in which the Company holds, directly or indirectly, more than 50% of the voting shares of the company in which the Company holds, directly or indirectly, more than 50% of the voting shares of the company holds, directly or indirectly, more than 50% of the voting shares of the company holds, directly or indirectly, more than 50% of the voting shares of the company holds, directly or indirectly or in
+- (1) Companies with business transactions. - (2) A company in which the Company directly or indirectly holds more than 50% of the voting shares. - (3) A company in which the Company holds, directly or indirectly, more than <math>50% of the voting shares of the company in which the Company holds, directly or indirectly, more than 50% of the voting shares of the company in which the Company holds, directly or indirectly, more than 50% of the voting shares of the company holds, directly or indirectly, more than 50% of the voting shares of the company holds, directly or indirectly, more than 50% of the voting shares of the company holds, directly or indirectly, more than 50% of the voting shares of the company holds, directly or indirectly, more than 50% of the voting shares of the company holds.